Electw/apsc-256-formula-sheet/README.md

 # APSC 256 formula sheet

+Cheat sheet for APSC 256 at UBCO.
+Use this to help create your own formula sheet, but I would recommend you follow the rules laid out by your professor.

 Adapted from [Griffith Quantum Mechanics Time Dependent Perturbation theory CheatSheet (UCB 137B final)](https://www.overleaf.com/articles/griffith-quantum-mechanics-time-dependent-perturbation-theory-cheatsheet-ucb-137b-final/jwynrzctvqgp) by Liuke LYU.

 ## Editing